a5ur4/Game-store/README.md

 ## Description

-This project is a game store application built using HTML, JavaScript, and CSS.
-It is designed to provide a platform for browsing and purchasing games.
+This is a university project for the web development class, it is a game store application built using only HTML, JavaScript and CSS.
+It is designed to provide a platform for browsing and buying games.

 ## Features